pasqualeambrosio/Visual-Studio-Snippets/README.md

 ## Installing
 The Visual Studio Snippets are into *C:\Users\\%USERPROFILE%\Documents\Visual Studio 2017\Code Snippets*.<br>
-Copy the content of folder "My Code Snippets" into the same language code folder.

 ## How Use
 From Visual Studio type for example ps, and the snippet appears.